junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 It's the pain that snaps him out of the dream this time.

-He gasps at the air.
+He gasps for air.
 The pain is still there, sharp and unbearable, all over his body.
 He can barely hold back his moaning.

 The room is darker than before he goes to sleep, the rustling sound from outside the door quieter.
 He figures it must be a few hours and the painkiller's effect wears off.
 He struggles to reach for another, swallowing it down without water.